preaction/preaction.me/blog/2016/04/30/perl-qa-hackathon-cpantesters/index.markdown

-My goals going into the hackathon weren't that clear: I've recently begun adopting [the CPANTesters project](http://www.cpantesters.org), and I had to take the opportunity to talk with its current leader, [Barbie](http://missbarbell.co.uk), fix some current issues, and then...
+My goals going into the hackathon weren't that clear: I've recently begun adopting [the CPANTesters project](http://www.cpantesters.org), and I had to take the opportunity to talk with its former leader, [Barbie](http://missbarbell.co.uk), fix some current issues, and then...

 While Barbie fixed [the version summaries and Metacpan